-In addition, if requested, employers must make reasonable accommodation for an employee’s religious belief and practice unless doing so would cause undue hardship to the employer’s business.
-Reasonable accommodation can include changes to the work environment, work schedule, dress or grooming to enable an employee to practice his religion.
+If you request it, your employer must make reasonable accommodation for your religious beliefs and practice, unless doing so would create serious problems for your employer’s business.
+Reasonable accommodation can mean changes to your work environment, work schedule, dress code, or grooming to allow you to practice your religion at work.

-- You have received stellar job performance reviews until your supervisor finds out you are Muslim.
-You are soon thereafter told that your position is being eliminated.
+- You get excellent job evaluations until your supervisor finds out that you are Muslim, and then the employer tells you that your position is being eliminated;

-- You apply for a job, and after telling you that you are the most qualified person he has seen, the interviewer comments that a particular sect of Christianity is “unchristian.”
-You tell him you are of that faith.
-You don’t get the job.
+- You apply for a job and, after telling you that you are the most qualified person he has seen, the interviewer comments that he thinks that a particular sect of Christianity is “un-Christian.”
+When you tell him that you are of that faith, you don’t get the job;

-- You are Jewish, and you ask your employer if you can take days off to observe the High Holidays.
-She refuses your request, even though there are plenty of employees who could cover for you.
+- You are Jewish, and you ask your employer if you can take days off to observe the High Holidays, but she says no, even though there are plenty of employees who could cover for you;

-- You are an atheist.
-Your supervisor starts all meetings with a prayer.
-You ask to be excused from this part of the meeting; your request is denied.
+- You are an atheist, and your supervisor starts all meetings with a prayer.
+You ask to be excused from this part of the meeting, but your employer refuses;

-- You have performed your job well and are scheduled for a promotion.
-Your new supervisor is Evangelical Christian; you are Catholic.
-Your supervisor gives the promotion to a less qualified, less senior Evangelical Christian.
+- You have done your job well and are due for a promotion.
+Your new supervisor is an Evangelical Christian; you are Buddhist.
+Your supervisor gives the promotion to a less qualified, less senior Evangelical Christian like herself.